ElMouelhiOumaima/Microservices-Fastapi/README.md

 # micro-fastapi
-Microservices app using Python FastAPI .
+This is a Microservices app using Python FastAPI .
-RedisJSON  is a NoSQL database  and to dispatch events with i used Redis Streams which is Event Bus.
+I used RedisJSON  as a NoSQL database  and to dispatch events i used Redis Streams which is Event Bus.